 Then, contact NATA to tell them that you’re thinking about getting accredited.
 They will guide you to the accreditation requirements you need and you can ask them for a cost estimate too.

 Once you have copies of all of the accreditation documents, you’re in for some serious study.
-Read through them and think about how your laboratory meets the criteria and identify areas that need attention.
+Review the documents, consider how your laboratory meets the criteria and identify areas that need attention.
 A good approach for this is a gap analysis.

 Step 2 – Develop your quality system